H2CK/oidc/README.md

 Provided features:

 - Configuration of accepted client for whom JWT Tokens are provided
 - Creation of JWT Token with claims based on requested scope.
-(Currently supported scopes openid, profile, email)
+(Currently supported scopes openid, profile, email, roles and groups)
-- Supported siging algorithms RS256 (default) and HS256
+- Supported signing algorithms RS256 (default) and HS256
 - Group memberships are passed as roles in JWT token.
 - Discovery endpoint provided
 - Logout endpoint